-Because of changes in circumstances for either one of the parents, the two may have decided to forgo payments.
-This can happen when the marital status of the custodial parent changes, the income of a parent changes, or other similar kinds of circumstances.
+Because of changes in circumstances for either of the parents, the two parties may agree to forgo payments.
+This can happen when the marital status of the custodial parent changes, the income of a parent changes, or other circumstances.
 Thus, it is not uncommon for this kind of arrangement to be reached.

 The question is if this is legal or not?
 Can the two parents decide that child support payments no longer need to be made?
 Truth be told, any kind of agreement between the parents are enforceable as long as both parents agree upon them.
 If there is an agreement that is made whether it is related to visitation time, decisions related to education or child support, then there really isn’t any issue at hand.
 An agreement has been made.

 Even if both parents are in agreement that child support can change in some way, the reality is that the court was the determiner of how much support was to be made and how long that support was to be provided.
 By deciding to have a judge rule in this matter, you have given the court complete authority over matters such as this.
 This means that the judge is the only person who can determine whether a change in child support can be made, even if both parents are in agreement.

 That may seem like an unfair practice, but it was you who went to court for your divorce procedure.
 The moment you allowed them to determine child support, you obligated yourself to abide by that order.

 How to Modify and/or Terminate Child Support